 Similarly, it is vital to manage the limited aviation spectrum resource in a manner which effectively supports the introduction of new technologies when available, in line with the ASBU Modules and the Technology Roadmaps.

 In the light of ever increasing pressure on the frequency spectrum resource as a whole, including aeronautical frequency spectrum allocations, it is imperative that civil aviation authorities and other stakeholders not only coordinate the aviation position with their State’s radio regulatory authorities, but also actively participate in the WRC and other radio regulatory processes.
+Potential opportunity that some non critical aeronautical communications to share non-safety spectrum with non-aeronautical services is being explored.
+However, extreme care must be taken so as not to jeopardize conditions of use and availability of safety spectrum currently allocated to aeronautical safety services.

 Frequency spectrum will remain a scarce and essential resource for air navigation as many Block Upgrades will require increased air-ground data sharing and enhanced navigation and surveillance capabilities.
 In this context, it should be recalled that the ITU considers the transmission of data for navigation or surveillance purposes to be in the communications domain.